Better Care, Lower Costs

 ADS collaborates with community partners, including hospitals, Medicare QIOs, and various professional disciplines, to develop patient education materials for common chronic health conditions.

-Our Self-Management Plans include warning flags (green flags to indicate health, yellow flags that indicate warnings, and red flags that indicate emergencies) and Personal Health Records that help patients track providers, medications, and questions for their health care team:
+Our Self-Management Plans include flags (green flags to indicate health, yellow flags that indicate warnings, and red flags that indicate emergencies) and Personal Health Records that help patients track providers, medications, and questions for their health care team:

 - Alcohol Use & Liver Disease